Unbroken, the fourth and final book in the Rune Witch Mysteries is now available on Amazon Kindle

 “The way I see it,” I said as I burst through the kitchen door.
 “It’s no longer about what we know, but rather what we must do, and that’s find Thomas and Dad, save Gwen, and destroy Dureth.
 To do all of that, I need to go to Annwfn.”

-Myth and legend placed the fair folk as living by rivers, in woodland, and caves, but times had changed.
-Dureth had lived in a manor house bespelled to cast it outside of human reality, but the true land of the Tylwyth Teg was the province of their king: Annwfn.
+Myth and legend placed the fair folk as living by rivers, in woodland, and caves.
+Dureth had lived in a manor house bespelled to cast it outside of human reality, but the true land of the Tylwyth Teg was Annwfn, the province of their king.

 Trystan smiled and walked over to the window.
 He stared out at the surrounding forest.
 “We need to go,” he said without turning to look at me.